SAIL Amsterdam 2025 is here!

 • Booze/Drinks boats are designed for a more festive experience, with drinks served onboard.
 Options can range from wine and cheese tastings to full-on cocktail parties.
 They are perfect for bachelorette/bachelor Parties, as well as large groups.

-• Food-inclusive cruises combine sightseeing with dining, offering meals ranging from casual snacks like pancakes to full-course dinners.
-The pancake cruises are ideal for families, and the dinner cruises are perfect for couples, and both are great choices for foodies.
+• Food-inclusive cruises combine sightseeing with dining, offering meals ranging from casual snacks like pizzas to cheese and wine.

 • Luxury boats have everything you could want, with several amenities, sunny decks, dining areas, and even a host on some boats.
 These boats can be perfect for big parties or family reunions.